kunalj101/python_intro_hackathon/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:af2f6f90f3
 ## Run a few simple programs in Python

 Time to get our hands dirty now.
-We will use Python to run some simple programs!
+We will use Python to run a simple program!

 *** =instructions
 - The first line just adds 2 numbers (1 & 2).
-Write a simple program to add number 3 and number 4 and assign it to a variable addition2
+- Write a code in line 4, which adds number 3 and number 4 and assign it to a variable addition2
-- Print "Hello World!" on the console

 *** =hint
 - Think how would you write simple addition.
 - Make sure you assign the sum to the variable 'addition2'
-- Remember that the message to be printed should be enclosed in " "
 - Remember - Python is case sensitive.
 Check your cases and white spaces

 *** =pre_exercise_code